gvwilson/thirdbit/src/fiction/santas/index.md

 for the santa behind the desk to inspect.
 He had an eyepatch,
-but looked more like someone who had been clumsy with a broom than like a pirate.
+but looked more like someone who had been clumsy with a broom than like Clausbeard.

 "Oh yes, dear me, that *is* one of ours," the santa said brightly.
 "Thank you."

 "You're welcome," Finner said automatically.
-It was the third time since he'd arrived that someone had "lost" a key where he would find it.
+It was the third time since he and Zubi had tried to escape that someone had "lost" a key where he would find it.
-He had no doubt that if he tried to use it, a couple of burly santas would be waiting on the other side of whatever door he opened, but at least it was subtler than the hacksaw someone had put in his underwear drawer.
+At least it was subtler than the hacksaw someone had put in his underwear drawer.

-"Oh, and there's a package for you," the desk santa added, rummaging around for a moment before handing Finner a heavy rectangle wrapped in sturdy brown paper and covered in a confetti explosion of interdimensional stamps.
+"Oh, and Sensei Tumbly left a package for you," the desk santa added, handing Finner a heavy rectangle wrapped in sturdy brown paper and covered in a confetti explosion of interdimensional stamps.
 Someone had blacked out the address below Finner's name, but careful block letters in the corner spelled out "S. Greenwood, Isla del Tesoro".

-He took the package back to his room and lay down once again with it beside him.
+He took it back to his room and lay down once again with it beside him.
 One of the toy reinder in the mobile hanging from the ceiling was missing a hoof.
-You could study the mobile for hours and not notice it, but once he had, he couldn't stop wondering how it had happened.
+You could study the mobile for hours and not notice it, but once he did, he couldn't stop wondering how it had happened.
 Had someone forgotten to attach it when the mobile was made?
 Had it come off when the mobile was hung